 These online communities make the perfect platform for blog post promotion.
 Online communities offer many benefits like –

-A. Boost brand awareness: Contributing to online communities gets you involved with your target audience; that’s a no brainer.
+Contributing to online communities gets you involved with your target audience; that’s a no-brainer.
 But what is often underestimated is the impact your involvement can have on your brand awareness.

 If you are positioning yourself as an expert in the industry through the means of content you are sharing, you are boosting the traffic and number of relevant eyeballs on your content and thereby increasing your chances of conversion.

-Responding to Q&A and being part of chats and relevant forums on these platforms further increases engagement rates with the audience present there.
+Responding to Q&A and being part of chats and relevant forums on these platforms further increase engagement rates with the audience present there.
 Overall it helps increase your visibility, popularity, and brand recall.

 In earlier days, companies could use their influence to convert potential buyers through paid ads or some other marketing strategy.
 In current times, social networks have changed all of that.
 This is an era of influencers’ marketing.